Theoria Marriage and Family Counseling is a Los Angeles based private practice founded by Jacob Kajiwara M.S., LMFT.

 The clients I work with want a therapist who:

-Is relatable, conversational, and real
+Is relatable, conversational, and honest

-Has lived experience in their struggles
+Has lived experience in their struggles and clinical depth in creating change

 Human beings are incredibly adaptive, and while the strategies you’ve developed may no longer serve you, they are a powerful testimony to your resilience.